samueloluwoleb/MovieApp3.1/README.md

 ## Open AI Key

+* Open the datamanager folder and load the movie_recommendation.py file
+* Edit the OPENAI_API_KEY value with your authentic OpenAI API key
+* OPENAI_API_KEY = "create an openAI account and obtain an api key, then paste the key here as a string"

+## Google Gemini API Key

-Open the datamanager folder and load the movie_recommendation.py file
+* Open the datamanager folder and load the movie_recommendation.py file

-Edit the OPEN_AI_KEY value with your authentic Open AI key
+* Edit the GEMINI_API_KEY value with your authentic GEMINI API key

-* OPEN_AI_KEY = "create an openAI account and obtain an api key, then paste the key here as a string"
+* GEMINI_API_KEY = "create an openAI account and obtain an api key, then paste the key here as a string"

+## Tidbits